benbaptist/minecraft-wrapper/documentation/wrapperconfig.rst

             "timed-reboot-warning-minutes": 5,

-         # wrapper detects server version and adjusts accordingly now.

-            "pre-1.7-mode": "deprecated",

-         # Deprecated for consistency with timed reboot "warning" being in "minutes", not seconds

-            "timed-reboot-seconds": "deprecated",

-         # The remaining items and functionality were moved to group "Updates" and deprecated from this section.

-            "auto-update-branch": "deprecated",

-            "auto-update-dev-build": "deprecated",

-            "auto-update-wrapper": "deprecated",

-            "stable-branch":  "deprecated",

-            "dev-branch":  "deprecated",

-        },

 # This allows your users to communicate to and from the server via IRC and vice versa.

     "IRC":

-        {

             "autorun-irc-commands":